 What are the damages and problems of the knee joint replacement using the robot?

-The cost of a robotic knee joint replacement is two to three times higher than the cost of a traditional knee replacement surgery.
+The cost of robotic knee replacement is two to three times higher than the cost of surgery Traditional knee replacement.

 However, the prices in Turkey for a knee joint replacement through a robot are lower than the prices of a traditional joint replacement operation from Europe and America.